slunsford/seanlunsford.com/src/posts/2026-03-21 Charting New Territory.md

     alt: "Line chart showing AI-assisted commits and pull requests from May to December 2025.
 Two lines track Pull Requests (gray) and Commits (orange).
 PRs start at 3 in May and grow steadily to 22 in December.
 Commits begin at 2 in May, remain low through September (2-8 range), then spike dramatically starting in October (24), climbing to 41 in November and 53 in December."
 ---

 Today I'm publishing the 1.0 release of my first [Eleventy](https://www.11ty.dev/) plugin, [Uncharted](https://uncharted.seanlunsford.com/).
 It's a plugin for creating charts on the [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) I use for my blog and a number of other websites.
-It takes data from CSV files, [JSON in the data directory](https://www.11ty.dev/docs/data-global/), or the [YAML frontmatter](https://www.11ty.dev/docs/data-frontmatter/) for the post or page.
+It takes data from CSV files, [JSON in the data directory](https://www.11ty.dev/docs/data-global/), or the [YAML front matter](https://www.11ty.dev/docs/data-frontmatter/) for the post or page.
 It generates static HTML and CSS to render [a growing number of types of charts](https://uncharted.seanlunsford.com/chart-types/), with a limited amount of interactivity (i.e., hover effects and tooltips).
 Here's an example:

 {% chart 'claude-adoption' %}